kajanth/terraform-examples/README.md

 # terraform

-## These terraform examples are not operation grade!
+## Samples of terraform resources to be used as baseline for Terraform demos.

 Create credentials.tfvars file in the root of this repo and add AWS access keys.